awilliams-atx/faceplace/README.md

  * **Confirm / Delete Request**: visiting a non-friend's profile *and* a request has been *received*
  * **Request Sent! / Cancel Request**: visiting a non-friend's profile *and* a request has been *made*

+ Making a friend request also sends an instant notification via websockets to the request receiver.
+Received friend requests are displayed in the 'Friend Requests' section of the navbar with an option to **Confirm** or **Delete Request**.

+ Accepted friend requests remain in the Friend Request drop-down menu indefinitely. **In the future**, there will be an option to remove accepted friend requests, and accepted friend requests will automatically remove themselves after a timeout of a few days.

 #### Notifications

 There are three cases where a notification is pushed out to a user via the [Pusher][Pusher] websockets API: